oxheadalpha/tezos-faucet-backend/README.md

 ## Programmatic Faucet Usage

-For programmatic usage of the faucet, we provide a `getTez.js` script located in the `/scripts` directory of the frontend repository.
+For programmatic usage of the faucet, we provide an npm package `@oxheadalpha/get-tez`.
+The code can be found [here](https://github.com/oxheadalpha/tezos-faucet/tree/main/getTez).
 Please refer to it for more details on how to use it.
 This script can be run from a JavaScript program or directly from a shell.
 It interacts with the backend to request Tez, solve the required challenges, and verify the solutions.

-Please note that the `getTez.js` script does not use CAPTCHA.
-Therefore, when using the programmatic faucet, more challenges can be given.
+Please note that the programmatic faucet code does not use CAPTCHA and so more challenges can be given when using it.

 ## Prerequisites